MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementGroupPolicyCategory.md

 The entity represents an ADMX (Administrative Template) XML file.
 The ADMX file contains a collection of group policy definitions and their locations by category path.
 The group policy definition file also contains the languages supported as determined by the language dependent ADML (Administrative Template) language files.
-To construct, please use Get-Help -Online and see NOTES section for DEFINITIONFILE properties and create a hash table.
+To construct, see NOTES section for DEFINITIONFILE properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphGroupPolicyDefinitionFile